tari-project/rfcs/src/TIP-0002_tari_community_charter.md

 The Council shall reflect the breadth of the protocol's needs: development, infrastructure, community, and enterprise.
 No single interest shall dominate.

 The inaugural Council shall be appointed by Tari Labs from nominations received from the community.
+The inaugural Council shall publish the initial Contribution Rubric within its first 90 days of operation.
 Thereafter, nominations and selections shall follow the process described in this Charter.

 ## Article VII.
 The Obligation to Improve